 Spectrum Efficient National Surveillance Radar (SENSR):

-In response to the Spectrum Pipeline Act, four agencies – the Federal Aviation Administration (FAA), the Department of Defense (DoD), the Department of Homeland Security (DHS), and the National Oceanic and Atmospheric Administration (NOAA) – formed a cross-agency team called the Joint Program Office (JPO) to study the feasibility of an initiative called the (SENSR).
-The SENSR cross-agency team submitted a SENSR Pipeline Plan to the Technical Panel, which approved and submitted it to Congress in January 2017 for a mandatory 60-day review.
+In response to the Spectrum Pipeline Act, four agencies – the Federal Aviation Administration (FAA), the Department of Defense (DOD), the Department of Homeland Security (DHS), and the National Oceanic and Atmospheric Administration (NOAA) – formed a cross-agency team called the Joint Program Office (JPO) to study the feasibility of an initiative called SENSR.
+The SENSR cross-agency team submitted the SENSR Pipeline Plan to the technical panel, which approved and submitted it to Congress in January 2017 for a mandatory 60-day review.
 After this review, OMB provided funding to the cross-agency team for the SENSR feasibility study.
 In August, 2018 NOAA recommended the elimination of their high-resolution weather requirements from the SENSR program mission scope in order to decrease program complexity and manage risk.
 The technical panel approved this change; NOAA continues to serve in an advisory role in the SENSR program.

 As a result of its approval of the SENSR Pipeline Plan, OMB provided approximately $71.5 million to the SENSR team.
 Those funds will be used for phase one of the program, which involves research, engineering studies, economic analysis and planning.

 With OMB approval and funding, the SENSR team is now assessing the feasibility of making a minimum of 30 MHz of the 1300 to 1350 MHz band available for reallocation for shared federal and non-federal use.
 A feasibility study will identify potential surveillance solutions and evaluate the capability to auction the spectrum by 2024.

-The bandwidth would be vacated for auction by consolidating functions of certain existing surveillance radar, which would be replaced by a surveillance solution that would address the requirements of all four agencies.
+The bandwidth would be vacated for auction by consolidating functions of certain existing surveillance radar, which would be replaced by a surveillance solution that would address the requirements of the agencies.
 The SENSR team would approve the surveillance solution.